2chicken breastsskin on, bone in or boneless, about 8 ounces each

 Storing Leftovers

-You can keep the leftovers in the fridge, in an airtight container (as shown in the image below), for 3-4 days.
+You can keep the leftovers in an airtight container in the fridge for 3-4 days.
 To crisp the skin back up, reheat the leftovers in a 350°F oven, uncovered, until heated through.